pesvieira/PFM-backend/README.md

 The API runs on `http://localhost:3000` by default.
 Set the `PORT` environment variable to use another port.

+## Database

+This application uses PostgreSQL as its relational database and Prisma ORM for database access and schema migrations.

 ## Endpoints

 ### Get a user